-Optional Features for a New Door
+Optional Features for a New Front Door

-Glass inserts are a popular door embellishment and it’s no wonder why—not only do they augment the door’s visual attractiveness, they also let more light into the home.
-Since they’re made from impact-resistant glass, glass inserts won’t compromise home security.
+Glass inserts are a popular entry door embellishment and it’s no wonder why—not only do they augment the door’s visual attractiveness, they also let more light into the home.
+Since they’re made from impact-resistant glass, glass front doors won’t compromise home security.
 If privacy is a concern, you can choose glass inserts with an opaque coating.
 Be aware that glass inserts add to the cost of a replacement door and reduce its insulation value; however, you can reduce the latter effect by choosing double- or triple-panel glass.

 Over time, the size and/or fit of an exterior door can change slightly, especially if it’s made of wood.
 This can result in a number of issues, including drafts, moisture intrusion, and difficulty opening and closing the door.
 An adjustable threshold allows you to raise or lower the threshold’s height as needed to ensure both proper door functioning and a weathertight seal.

-Digital locks have come into their own as a practical and increasingly popular door security option.
+Digital locks have come into their own as a practical and increasingly popular exterior door security option.
 Some of a digital lock’s benefits include:

 - Improved security: Keypads are more difficult for burglars to manipulate than physical locks.